custom-components/pyscript/docs/new_features.rst

 The new features since 1.1.0 in master include:

-- Reload is automatically done whenever a script file, ``requirements.txt`` or ``yaml`` file below the ``pyscripts`` folder is modified, created, renamed or deleted, or a directory is renamed, created or deleted (see #74).
+- Reload is automatically done whenever a script file, ``requirements.txt`` or ``yaml`` file below the ``pyscript`` folder is modified, created, renamed or deleted, or a directory is renamed, created or deleted (see #74).
 - New functions ``task.create``, ``task.cancel``, ``task.wait``, ``task.add_done_callback``,
   ``task.remove_done_callback`` allow new background (async) tasks to be created, canceled, waited on,